The one where Lewis totally, irreversibly loses the plot

 So, the workshop build was completed, giving me a much nicer space to work in.
 The Mazda 323 GTX was fully someone else's problem while the engine is (still) being rebuilt.
 And some time ago I made some major life changes to give me more time and motivation; it worked!
 Which meant I could finally get back to the Rover P5, for which there are thousands of pounds worth of parts in storage to fit, and a list of jobs that'll keep me out of trouble for the foreseeable future.
 And I found myself procrastinating, again.
 Why?

 Someone wise once told me that when I find myself procrastinating, I need to look for the fear.
 I think one of those fears is that I have seen some really nicely-done Rover P5s, and I doubt I will ever be able to do one as well as those.
 There's a fear of being judged by all the people that build all those perfect P5s.
-Half of that doesn't matter (it doesn't need to be perfect) and the other half is mostly something I made up (there so so very few judgy people in the classic car world and I'm actually thick-skinned faced with actual criticism rather than imaginary criticism anyway).
+Half of that doesn't matter (it doesn't need to be perfect) and the other half is mostly something I made up (there are so very few judgy people in the classic car world and I'm actually thick-skinned faced with actual criticism rather than imaginary criticism anyway).

 What I also found out was: When finished, I just wouldn't find the P5 fun to drive.